skip to main content

 You can find pharm techs in a variety of settings, from retail pharmacies to compounding pharmacies to mail-order pharmacies.
 Some healthcare facilities also hire pharmacy technicians, such as hospitals or urgent cares that dispense prescription medications.

-The Different Levels of Pharmacy Technicians
+The Different Pharmacy Technician Levels

 There are a few ways to become a pharmacy technician at this foundational level.
 One option is to obtain your high school diploma and engage in on-the-job training.
 Another is to complete a pharmacy tech training program, with a third option being earning your pharmacy technician degree.